ATOM-Arm/docs/branching.md

    - **Usage**: All developers should merge their features into `development` first.
    - **How to update**: Use `git pull origin development` to update your local branch with the latest changes.

-3. **`documentation`**:
-   - A branch dedicated to the project documentation.
-   - **Usage**: If you need to update the documentation (e.g., updates to README, guides, etc.), create a branch from `documentation` and merge back into it.
-   - **How to update**: Documentation will be maintained separately from the codebase, allowing more frequent and specific updates.

 ### Short Branches
 These branches are created from the long branches and serve specific features and bug fixes.